 * Charge service and facility fees, and miscellaneous rentals to 52992.

-When there are changes to the terms of a lease (i.e., duration of the lease, total cost of lease, other changes), complete a standard change order for the lease agreement by using the Standard Change Order – Real Estate Lease.
+When there are changes to the terms of a lease (i.e., additional equipment, duration of the lease, total cost of lease, other changes), submit a request to Amend / Change a contract for the lease agreement using the SmartMart Contracts system in Procurement.

 The oversight of Stanford’s leases is a shared responsibility among a number of different units including: